Govind Ballabh Pant Social Science Institute: Manav Vikas Sangrahalaya (The Museum of Development of Man)

-Manav Vikas Sangrahalaya being a part of the Centre of Culture and Change is also carrying out research projects.
+Manav Vikas Sangrahalaya as a part of the Centre of Culture and Change also carries out research projects.
 One project that is underway is 'Myth, Memory and Politics: A study of the language of mobilization of grassroot dalits' funded by ICSSR.
-Another project the museum is involved in is entitled 'Bidesia: Migration, Change and Diasporic Culture' -an international project based in three countries namely Holland, Surinam and India, funded by Netherland Cultural Fund, Prince Claus Fund and Monderian, Amsterdam.
-Yet another is the Modernization and Extension of Galleries, funded by Ministry of Culture, Government of India.
+Another project the museum is involved in is 'Bidesia: Migration, Change and Diasporic Culture' -an international project based in three countries namely Holland, Surinam and India, funded by Netherland Cultural Fund, Prince Claus Fund and Monderian, Amsterdam.
+Another is the Modernization and Extension of Galleries, funded by the Ministry of Culture, Government of India.
 A new gallery on the story of Bhojpuri migrants under the colonial period is also in the process of being developed.
-This gallery is being supported by KIT, Amsterdam and Netherland Cultural Fund.
+This gallery is being supported by KIT, Amsterdam and the Netherland Cultural Fund.

 The museum has institutional collaboration with various institutions working in the field of culture like IGRMS, Bhopal; NCZCC, Allahabad; Anand Bhawan, Allahabad; Department of Culture, UP government and government of India, and KIT Tropen Museum, Amsterdam.